pineapplemachine/mach.d/examples/readme.md

 This program asks the user to input a number via stdin, and then outputs the Collatz sequence of that number to stdout.

+### traversedir

+This program traverses this examples directory and its subdirectories and finds and prints the paths of all the D source files contained in them.

 ### movepineapple

 This program initializes a window using `mach.sdl` and draws an image to the